Power Struck by Dreaded Rule at COTA

-Somewhat ironically, the Australian made his opinion known on the track limits situation earlier in the weekend, but it was a more aged Race Control decision that truly turned Power’s day upside down.
+Somewhat ironically, the Australian made his opinion known on the track limits situation earlier in the weekend, but it was a more aged Race Control decision that kickstarted Power’s downfall.

 A mechanical failure caused Power to never leave his pit box during the ill-timed stop and sealed the fate of his first race at COTA, but the annual advocate for a fairer solution to pitting during yellow flags found difficulty looking past INDYCAR’s current approach.

-Given past instances of leaders not being allowed to pit under yellow until the field has been lined up behind the safety car to pass former frontrunners all at once, Power may have thought a mid-pack driver was boosted to the lead following his retirement.
-Contrarily, eventual winner Colton Herta had kept Power, Alexander Rossi and Scott Dixon in his sights all race long before those three drivers were caught by the yellow and removed from the front of the field.
+Given past instances of leaders not being allowed to pit under yellow until the field has been lined up behind the safety car, Power may have thought a mid-pack driver was boosted to the lead following his retirement.
+Contrarily, eventual winner Colton Herta had kept Power, Alexander Rossi and Scott Dixon in his sights all race long before those three drivers were caught out by the yellow and removed from the front of the field.

-Though the race winner wasn’t plucked from the rear of the grid and shuffled forward with help from the yellow, Power’s grievance with the closed pits rule aided Graham Rahal, Sebastien Bourdais and Marco Andretti, for example, to finish fourth, fifth and sixth after starting 15th, 18th and 20th, respectively.
+Though the race winner wasn’t plucked from the rear of the starting grid and shuffled forward with help from the yellow, Power’s grievance with the closed pits rule did aid Graham Rahal, Sebastien Bourdais and Marco Andretti, for example, to finish fourth, fifth and sixth after starting 15th, 18th and 20th, respectively.